 In another investigation, psyllium + glucomannan (4 grams total) helped people feel fuller between meals and also reduced bad (LDL) cholesterol too.

-Polydextrose is starting to get the attention of supplement companies which make appetite suppressants .
-For example, polydextrose is the key ingredient in Plexus Slim Hunger Control (see review).
+Polydextrose is starting to get the attention of supplement companies that make appetite suppressants.
+For example, polydextrose is the key ingredient in Plexus Slim Hunger Control (review).

 Here's a video of Plexus Hunger Control I created: